Institutional infrastructure

 What a first engagement looks like.

 A Block Margin pilot is designed around a single bank and one of its corporate clients.
-We scope, run shadow trades, then go live - with defined off-ramps at each phase and success criteria agreed in writing.
+The first engagement runs end-to-end on testnet, with defined off-ramps at each phase and success criteria agreed in writing.
+Testnet outcomes inform the mainnet go-live decision.

 1